top of page

 Now, where do you get these precious notes?
 ATMs are your friend.
 They're popping up all over the tourist areas these days, so finding one isn't the epic quest it used to be.
 There are even some conveniently located outside Terminals 2 and 3 at the airport.
 Grab some cash there for tips and small purchases, because many local shops and drivers don't accept cards.

 The biggest ATM issue in Zanzibar?
-They can run out of cash or break down.
+They can still run out of cash or break down even though this is more and more a thing of the past thankfully.
 A pro tip: find an ATM at an actual bank branch.
 Those are refilled more frequently and generally better maintained than ATMs in the boonies.
 (See my other article, "Searching for the ATMs," for more ATM wisdom).

 Now, some fun facts about TZS: The exchange rate with currencies like EUR and USD is in the thousands.
 At the time of writing the original post, $1 USD is roughly 2,709 TZS (but this fluctuates faster than a Zanzibari sunset).
 So, when you withdraw cash for that excursion, you might suddenly feel like a millionaire!
 Just remember, the highest denomination is 10,000 TZS.
 So, if you need to pay for something pricey, be prepared to carry around a lot of bills.